jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ## Install Nextcloud
 You can install Nextcloud via the webGUI over IP, over the domain name or in the console.
 I would recommend you using your domain name.
 That way you can save some work and test if your DNS is working.
 Even better, use your real domain name over a hotspot.
-That way you see if you can really access cloud.yourdomain.com.
+That way you see if you can really access cloud.yourdomain.com from remote.

 On the webGUI you can define a admin username and password.
-We insert x_database_user and x_database_password and also the database name "nextcloud".
+We insert "nextcloud_db_user" and "password" and the database name "nextcloud".
 Host we can leave at "localhost".
 Then click on install.

 If you wan't to use CLI, use these commands: